 In general, people with chronic health conditions are at higher risk for depression.
 In one study published in 2017, researchers surveyed 1,699 people who reported having narcolepsy.
 Depression was the most common comorbidity reported.
 According to the BOND study, people with narcolepsy were 22.8 percent more likely to develop depressive disorders compared with healthy controls.

-The results of the BOND study showed that adults with narcolepsy are 13 percent more likely to have anxiety disorders than those without narcolepsy.
+The results of the BOND study showed that adults with narcolepsy are 13.1 percent more likely to have anxiety disorders than those without narcolepsy.
 People with narcolepsy may experience panic attacks or social anxiety related to fear of having a sleep attack in public or losing control of their bodies.

 People with narcolepsy have a higher risk for developing metabolic disorders, which relate to energy, weight, and sexual development.

-Overweight and obesity are common in people with narcolepsy, with adults weighing on average 15 percent to 20 percent more than those without narcolepsy.
-Children who develop narcolepsy often gain significant weight in the months following the emergence of symptoms.
-Obesity was nearly twice as likely in children with narcolepsy — 74 percent compared with 36 percent in the general population.
-A 2007 study including 13 people with narcolepsy found that those with type 1 narcolepsy (narcolepsy with cataplexy) had a lower metabolism and tended to eat less than people without narcolepsy.
-The researchers theorized that the changes in metabolism may be connected to low levels of hypocretin (also referred to as orexin), a brain chemical connected with the cause of narcolepsy.
+A 2007 study of 13 people with narcolepsy found that those with narcolepsy type 1 had a lower metabolism and tended to eat less than people without narcolepsy.
+The researchers theorized that these changes in metabolism may be linked to low levels of hypocretin (also known as orexin), a brain chemical that plays a key role in the regulation of sleep and is deficient in people with type 1 narcolepsy.

 The development of narcolepsy in childhood is strongly associated with precocious puberty and obesity.
 (Precocious puberty is defined as puberty starting before age 8 in girls and age 9 in boys.)
-In an Italian study published in 2013, researchers evaluated 42 children with narcolepsy.
+In a study published in 2013, researchers evaluated 43 children with narcolepsy.
 The rate of precocious puberty among participants was 17 percent, almost 1,000 times higher than the rate in the general population.
 The researchers concluded that narcolepsy in children is likely related to dysfunction in the hypothalamus, the region of the brain where hypocretin is produced, and its relationship to the production of hormones that mediate puberty and metabolism.

 One theory suggests that hypocretin, the chemical deficient in people with narcolepsy type 1, has a protective effect against diabetes.
 Thus, the risk for developing diabetes rises in people with narcolepsy.